Skyfall – resurrecting and retro-fitting James Bond

 While it’s both a thrilling action film and an intriguing thesis on James Bond’s character, it’s also an odd attempt to fix something that wasn’t broke when they came to it.
 The old-fashioned tropes clash with the new seriousness of blockbusters, in a film that can’t help but reference itself and what others are doing, as part of its insistence that Bond is still keeping up with the Dark Knights and the Bourne Ultimatums.

-Given free rein, Mendes creates something like a gourmet hot dog version of a Bond movie, or what the big kids of film criticism might dub an “elevated” 007.
-Functionally, in a series built on returns, it should be a one-off, but its success has made it an ideal to chase rather than a replicable template.
+Given free rein, Mendes creates something like a gourmet hot dog version of a Bond movie.
+It’s what the big kids of film criticism might dub an “elevated” 007.
+Functionally, in a series built on returns, it should be a one-off, but its success has made it an ideal to chase.
+If only in that respect, it’s a lot like Goldfinger.

 Ultimately, Adele’s lush, indelible torch song says it all.
 The identical first and final stings bookend a song (and another cracking Daniel Kleinman title sequence) that sends Bond to his apparent death and then marches him back to life.
 It’s monumental stuff; “Skyfall” the theme song is an opening that feels like an ending.
 But in the grand scheme of things, Skyfall the film is an ending that only feels like a beginning.